 The Storm Drainage Division operates one mechanical sweeper throughout the year and one air-operated vacuum sweeper during leaf season.
-The sweepers maintain approximately 5,000 miles of streets and highways within the Town of Windsor limits each year.
+We strive to sweep all streets within the Town of Windsor 4 times a year.

 Other sweeping responsibilities include sweeping of parking lots, citizen complaints, traffic accidents, debris spills in the roadway, and special events.